GrzegorzStary/CONDOHOTEL/README.md

 - Accessibility for All Users: The site is designed with accessibility in mind to accommodate all visitors, including those with disabilities.
 - Photo Gallery: High-quality images showcasing rooms, amenities, and the surrounding area provide a realistic preview of the experience.
 - Social Media Integration: Links to the hotel’s social media pages open in new tabs, allowing users to stay connected without losing their place on the site.

+#### Future Features

+I would like to implement the following features:

+- Automated Price Calculation for each reservation.
+- Online payment options
+- Administrative Tools to track and manage the number of reserved rooms relative to the total room pool.
+- Excel Integration to automatically calculate and report hotel profits.
+- Virtual Assistant Integration to enhance guest interaction and support.
+- Multilingual Support to accommodate users in multiple languages.

 ### User Stories